condecon/adaptivetesting/README.md

 Required Python version: >= 3.11 (other versions may work, but they are not officially supported)

 ``
+pip install adaptivetesting
+``

+If you want to install the current development version, you can do so by running the following command:

+``
 pip install git+https://github.com/condecon/adaptivetesting
 ``